tryblogcast/docs/importing.md

 The importing process will then start, and can last between two and twenty minutes depending on the number of articles you're importing.

+## Importing via DEV

+If you're using DEV you're in luck, as Blogcast supports importing all your articles directly from DEV using their API.

+To import your articles, you'll need to know your DEV username.
+You can get it by visiting [DEV.to](https://dev.to) and hovering over your profile pic (on the top right corner).

+Once you know your username, head up to the [Blogcast importing page](https://blogcast.host/import), select `Import from DEV` and enter your username.

+You'll then have a chance to preview the URLs that'll be imported, add more articles or delete some.
+Once you click the `Import articles` button and select a voice in the modal that opens, Blogcast will get rid of duplicate articles and apply a high-volume discount if you're importing more than 50 articles.

+The importing process will then start, and can last between two and twenty minutes depending on the number of articles you're importing.

 ## Importing via RSS

 <details>